 Public Space goal/target.
 UN-Habitat is proposing a set of targets for the amount of land allocated to streets and public space in urban areas to ensure adequate foundation for the city.
 The proposed goal/target for public space being suggested is 45% of land should be allocated to streets and public space.
 This can be broken down into 30% for streets and sidewalks and 15% for open spaces, green spaces and public facilities.
 The target for street connectivity is between 80-120 intersections per square kilometer.
 At an optimal level of 100 intersections per km2 with each street having an average width of 15m, a city’s streets would occupy approximately 28% of the total area.
 This should also be complemented by a qualitative target assessing accessibility, use and safety among other aspects.

-e
+The following issues are not sufficiently covered in the paper and should be considered to be added:

+1. Public space as platform for cultural exchange.

+2. Formal and informal markets are not included as public spaces.
+Finances for maintenance of public space is not included.
+Climate change and its effect on urban poor should be considered.
+By laws on zoning to be modified so as to be gender sensitive.

+3. Public spaces has other dimensions including recreational aspect.

+4. The danger of exclusion of certain stakeholders by inclusion of the private sector in the public private partnerships.

 4. Key drivers for action